sts10/bottle/readme.markdown

 2. Install `bottle` tool and create a new age key-pair, or "Identity", (if one does not exist) by running `./install.sh` (may need to run `chmod a+x install.sh` first).
 If you want to upgrade Bottle, follow this same procedure.

 ## Which age key does Bottle use?
-Bottle will only ever use the age key-pair located at `~/.bottle/bottle_key.txt` (unless, of course, you edit the `bottle.sh` shell script).
+By default, Bottle uses the age key at `~/.bottle/bottle_key.txt`.
+User can use an age key at a different location by using the `-k` flag.

 ## Uninstalling Bottle